syntaxa/coffeechest/readme.md

 # Daily Telegram Coffee Lottery Bot

-The bot may improve your daily coffee experience if your coffee became a routine.
-The bot will throw a coin every working day (Mo-Fr) at the specified time.
-If you won then you get a message.
+This Telegram bot brings excitement to your daily coffee routine by simulating a lottery.
+Every weekday (Monday to Friday) at a scheduled time, the bot randomly determines if you've won.
+If you're lucky, you'll receive a congratulatory message!
 More details in blog: https://t.me/OccupyCheetay/200

 ## Features